 August-Through the Beginning of the School Year Less than 4.75 = Freshmen August-Through the Beginning of the School Year 4.75 - 9.25 = Sophomore August-Through the Beginning of the School Year 9.5 - 14.25 = Junior August-Through the Beginning of the School Year 14.5 or greater = Senior

 SCHEDULING

-For information regarding scheduling and courses Montague High School offers please visit our MHS Course Guide.
+For information regarding scheduling and courses Montague High School offers please contact the Counseling Office.
+Our Course Guide can be found here.